Why Panera’s experiment with pay-what-you-want dining failed

 In January 2018, the St. Louis location closed.
 A location in Dearborn, Michigan, which also opened in 2010, closed in 2016.
 Locations in Portland, Oregon, and Chicago also failed.
 Only one cafe, in Boston, is left.
 Though the concept was designed to be self-sustaining, the restaurant operated at a loss.

 A recent paper looks at why the cafes didn’t work.
-“Panera was a multimillion-dollar company and [Shaich had] owned Au Bon Pain before, but yet it was clear for us that he was so unaware of how consumers think and act and feel in the marketplace, in his marketplace in particular–that that’s why it missed the mark,” says Susan Dobscha, a marketing professor at Bentley University and one of the co-authors of the paper.
+“Panera was a multimillion-dollar company and [Shaich had] owned Au Bon Pain before, but yet it was clear for us that he was so unaware of how consumers think and act and feel in the marketplace, in his marketplace in particular–that that’s why it missed the mark,” says Susan Dobscha, a marketing professor at Bentley University, who co-authored the paper with Giana Eckhardt, a marketing professor at Royal Holloway, University of London.

 In Yelp reviews of the cafes, the researchers saw that many consumers didn’t want to eat next to homeless people, and complained about the atmosphere.
 People who were food insecure also didn’t like it.
 Though the cafes were intended to provide dignity–people could pay as little as they could afford and weren’t supposed to be questioned about it or made to feel like lesser customers–it didn’t work that way in practice.
 The company asked customers to limit themselves to one discounted meal a week or to volunteer for an hour at the cafe to make up for a free meal.
 “We are not designed to be a permanent solution for those facing food insecurity,” the company wrote, but that could make things complicated for people who wanted to take advantage of the service.